rmauron/HDCA_heart_dev/README.md

 ## Data
-- The preprocessed data, the intermediate .Rds object and metadata required to reproduce the analysis are found on Mendeley Data at [this DOI](doi: 10.17632/fhtb99mdzd.1).
+- The preprocessed data, some intermediate .Rds objects and metadata required to reproduce the analysis are found on Mendeley Data at [these DOI (part 1)]([doi: 10.17632/fhtb99mdzd.1](https://data.mendeley.com/preview/fhtb99mdzd?a=27a510e3-60f7-40b9-968d-ecf1ca6b5ad1)) and [(part 2)]([doi: 10.17632/fhtb99mdzd.1](https://data.mendeley.com/preview/w65jtfsvpr?a=2c7eb695-0a84-4bd7-98e8-e4be4e4ed831)).
-- The raw sequencing data are availbale at the European Genome-Phenome Archive and can be accessed upon request at [this EGA](https://ega-archive.org/).
+- The raw sequencing data will be availbale at the Federated European Genome-Phenome Archive (FEGA) upon request.
-- Metadata as annotation files or stereoscope output are also shared in the [metadata folder](./metadata).

 ## Resources
 The analyses presented in this repository were predominantly conducted on a MacBook Pro M2 Max chip (2023), 32 GB of memory, running Ventura 13.0; however, some computations were also executed on a private server for enhanced performance and scalability.

-Allthough an extensive effort was attributed to reproducibility, some system dependencies might slightly affect the results.
+Although an extensive effort was attributed to reproducibility, some system dependencies might slightly affect the results.
+Support on it is out of the scope of that study.

 ## Citation
 TBA